AntonShevchuk/wme-e85/README.md

 Orthogonalize two segments by 90 degrees

+## Align streets by angle

+Align two segments by one of the predefined angles: 90°, 60°, 45°, 30°

 ## Settings

-Simplify method can by optimised by settings
+Simplify method can be optimised by settings

 ![](settings.png)